elves/elvish/website/src/ref/language.md

     library.

-In most other shells, variables can map directly to environmental variables: usually `$PATH` is the same as the `PATH` environment variable.
+In most other shells, variables can map directly to environmental variables:
+`$PATH` is the same as the `PATH` environment variable.
 This is not the case in Elvish.
-Instead, environment variables are put in a dedicated `E:` namespace. `$PATH` and `$E:PATH` are different variables, and only the latter maps to the environment variable called `PATH`.
-The `$PATH` variable only lives in the Elvish process (and possibly only on a local scope).
+Instead, environment variables are put in a dedicated `E:` namespace; the environment variable `PATH` is known as `$E:PATH`.
+The `$PATH` variable, on the other hand, does not exist initially, and if you have defined it, only lives in a certain lexical scope within the Elvish interpreter.

-You will notice that variables do not have a leading dollar sign in some syntax constructs.
+You will notice that variables sometimes have a leading dollar `$`, and sometimes not.
 The tradition is that they do when they are used for their values, and do not otherwise (e.g. in assignment).
 This is consistent with most other shells.

 ## Assignment

-A variable can be assigned by writing its name, followed by `=` and the value to assign.
-There **must** be spaces both before and after `=`.
+A variable can be assigned by writing its name, `=`, and the value to assign.
+There must be inline whitespaces both before and after `=`.
 Example:

 ```elvish-transcript
 ~> foo = bar